babelsociety/website/content/manifest/index.md

 ## Humble and tiring jobs

 If we can all do the job we like best, who will do the humblest and most tiring jobs?

 The short-term answer is "everyone".
-Many of the jobs that today we find tiring can often be eliminated.
+Many of the jobs that today we find tiring can often be eliminated by organizing properly.

 For example, everyone should learn how to clean their home, as well as the many common facilities.
-In public toilets there should be a sanitization system available to be applied before use, so that we leave it cleaner that we found it.
+In public toilets there should be a sanitization system available to be applied before use, so that we leave it cleaner than we found it.
 Thanks to this collective effort, we will no longer need janitors, or at least that type of work will become much easier.

-Restaurants could also be structured in a way that let customers bring food to the table once it is ready.
+Restaurants could also be structured in a way that let customers bring food to their table once it is ready, as it often happens in fast-food chains.

-Other jobs, such as harvesting the fields, should be done with the help of the whole society.
-These activities often help us remain humble and give a sense of conviviality; they could become moments of celebration where we can share the fruits of the earth.
-Hard work done all together is much easier and lighter.
+Certain jobs can be made more communal, such as harvesting the fields, and should be done with the help of the whole society.
+These activities help us remain humble and give a sense of conviviality; for many centuries these were moments of celebration where people shared the fruits of the earth.
+Hard labor done all together is much easier and lighter.

+Overall it would be important to encourage cooperation through social responsibility, and we could employ gamefication strategies to further incentivize it.
+For example, we could setup an achievement system as those available in all major gaming platform, which should not give any benefit other than its achievement and social recognition.

+Hazardous jobs such as miners are already heavily regulated to ensure the least amount of risk and to increase safety, however these measures are often discarded by capitalists because it is more profitable in that way.
+This way of thinking has no space in Babel Society.
+Given that there is no profit to be made and that laborers have full control over their jobs, it will be natural to employ all the best precaution to ensure even dangerous jobs are done in a safe manner.

 All of these changes are easily applied in a small, likely-minded society that grows in a sustainable way.

-Other jobs should be encouraged through social responsibility, perhaps rotating from time to time and conferring [Awards](#awards) based on the number of hours performed.

-However, the long-term solution is automation.
+The long-term solution is automation.
 Babel Society will focus heavily on research in order to eliminate those chores that nobody wants to do, especially those that are repetitive or are considered dangerous and high-risk.
+For example, there is already a robot capable of cleaning up toilets.

 ## Research